TV5 Network: 2016–present: Renewed strategy, pandemic, and partnership with Nine Media/RPN

 In October 2023, TV5 President Guido Zaballero announced that the broadcast of the PBA games would be transferred to A2Z, with TV5's programming focusing more on entertainment and news programs.
 That same year, TV5 entered into an acquired agreement with Nine Media Corporation (NMC) to broadcast Eat Bulaga! on Saturdays and select PBA games on Saturdays and Sundays, both on CNN Philippines, starting January 6, 2024 to expand channel's weekend programming lineup.

-On February 1, 2024, following the closure of CNN Philippines, TV5 launched a new free-to-air channel RPTV in partnership with NMC and Radio Philippines Network (RPN).
+On February 1, 2024, following the closure of CNN Philippines, TV5 launched a new free-to-air channel RPTV in partnership with Nine Media and Radio Philippines Network (RPN).
+Meanwhile, Nine Media retains as a majority control of RPN after 10 years of being a network's content provider, with TV5 took over the entire RPN's airtime.

-On November 4, 2024, TV5 entered an airtime lease with Bright Star Broadcasting Network Corporation for the transfer of its radio division, True FM (formerly Radyo 5) to 105.9 FM.
-Before this, Radyo 5 was on NBC's 92.3 FM from November 8, 2010, to November 3, 2024, until Philippine Collective Media Corporation took over the operations of this frequency and rebranded as Favorite Music Radio.
+On November 4, 2024, TV5 entered an airtime lease with Bright Star Broadcasting Network Corporation for the transfer of its radio division, True FM (formerly Radyo5) to 105.9 FM.
+Before this, Radyo5 was on NBC's 92.3 FM from November 8, 2010, to November 3, 2024, until Philippine Collective Media Corporation took over the operations of this frequency and rebranded as Favorite Music Radio.

 Broadcast assets

 TV5

 TV5 or simply 5 (formerly known as ABC) is one of the major television networks in the Philippines and the flagship TV network.
-Founded on June 19, 1960, it is branded as the Kapatid (Sibling) Network in reference to the company's logo.
-Its headquarters are at the TV5 Media Center in Mandaluyong and alternative studios at the TV5 Broadcasting Complex in Novaliches, Quezon City.
+Founded in July 1962, it is branded as the Kapatid (Sibling) Network in reference to the company's logo.
+Its headquarters are at the TV5 Media Center in Mandaluyong and alternative studios and transmitting facility at the TV5 Broadcasting Complex in Novaliches, Quezon City.